lilianatang/data-modelling-with-apache-cassandra/README.md

 2. Load processed records into relevant tables in your data model
 3. Test by running SELECT statements after running the queries on the database
 # FILES IN REPOSITORY
-* Project_1B_ Project_Template.ipynb reads and process CSV files from event_data folder, and built the ETL pipeline to answer the queries provided by the analytics team.
+* Project_1B_ Project_Template.ipynb reads and processes CSV files from event_data folder, and built the ETL pipeline to answer the queries provided by the analytics team.